Published On: Mar 01 2013 12:05:54 PM CSTUpdated On: Mar 05 2015 01:00:00 AM CST

 1958: Singer Andy Gibb, the younger brother of Bee Gees Barry, Robin, and Maurice Gibb, is born in Manchester, England.
 In a one-year period between July 30, 1977, and July 29, 1978, he became the first male solo artist to have three consecutive No. 1 singles on the Billboard Hot 100 chart with "I Just Want to Be Your Everything," "(Love Is) Thicker Than Water" and "Shadow Dancing."
 He died five days after his birthday, on March 10, 1988, as a result of myocarditis, an inflammation of the heart muscle caused by a viral infection that was exacerbated by years of cocaine abuse.

-1955: Magician and comedian Penn Jillette, half of the comedy magic duo Penn & Teller, is born in Greenfield, Mass.
+1955: Magician and comedian Penn Jillette (left), half of the comedy magic duo Penn & Teller, is born in Greenfield, Massachusetts.

 1953: Joseph Stalin, the de facto leader of the Soviet Union since the mid-1920s, dies at the age of 74 at his home outside of Moscow, four days after suffering a stroke.